bioconvert/bioconvert/README.rst

     mamba install bioconvert
     bioconvert --help

-See the :ref:`installation_details` section for more details and alternative solutions (docker, singularity).
+See the Installation section for more details and alternative solutions (docker, singularity).

 Quick Start
 ##############